 - OSA updated its demographic assumptions based on the results of its latest demographic experience study.
 See OSA's 2013-2018 Demographic Experience Study at leg.wa.gov/osa. - OSA updated the Early Retirement Factors and Joint-and-Survivor factors used in its model to match the ones implemented by DRS on October 1, 2020.
-These factors are used to value benefits for members who elect to retire early and for survivors of members that die prior to retirement. - The valuation includes liabilities and assets for Plan 3 members purchasing Total Allocation Portfolio annuities when determining contribution rates and funded status. - OSA simplified its modeling of medical premium reimbursements for survivors of duty-related deaths in LEOFF 2.

-OSA changed its method of updating certain data items that change annually, including the public safety duty-related death lump sum and Washington state average wage.
+These factors are used to value benefits for members who elect to retire early and for survivors of members that die prior to retirement. - The valuation includes liabilities and assets for Plan 3 members purchasing Total Allocation Portfolio annuities when determining contribution rates and funded status. - OSA changed its method of updating certain data items that change annually, including the public safety duty-related death lump sum and Washington state average wage.
 OSA set these values at 2018 and will project them into the future using assumptions until the next Demographic Experience Study in 2025.
 See leg.wa.gov/osa for more information on this method change.